-Nevada caucuses get underway as state Dems hope to avoid repeat of Iowa chaos
+Nevada caucuses underway as Sanders takes early lead

 A Biden second-place finish would likely re-energize his struggling campaign, which was seen disappointing fourth- and fifth-place finishes in the first two states.
 It would help his campaign promote the idea of Biden as the centrist candidate who can beat the hard-left Sanders -- and also President Trump in the eventual general election.

-However, he is seeing competition for that moderate mantle from Buttigieg, Sen. Amy Klobuchar, D-Minn., and also billionaire Mike Bloomberg -- who is not on the ballot in the caucuses, but is creeping up the polls nationally.
+However, he is seeing competition for that moderate mantle from others including Buttigieg, Sen. Amy Klobuchar, D-Minn., and also billionaire Mike Bloomberg -- who is not on the ballot in the caucuses, but is creeping up the polls nationally.
 Buttigieg, who came a close second in New Hampshire, sounded confident Friday as he spoke to supporters in northeastern Las Vegas.

 “I think we’re going to have a lot to celebrate tomorrow,” he said, speaking to supporters at a campaign field office in northeastern Las Vegas.
 “I think tomorrow’s going to be a fantastic day.”